 The present Trust Board is willing to work in tandem with Berwick Rangers Supporters Club as appropriate and would not see this as compromising its independence.
 Apart from informal liaison between Trust Board members and the football club, there is official representation on the football club board through club vice chairman John Bell.
 This direct link means that members can ask the Trust Board to raise any matter of interest or concern with the football club as the Trust also exists to give supporters a voice.

 The rules allow for a maximum fifteen members of the Trust Board.
-Currently, the number stands at eleven.
+Currently, the number stands at ten.
 They are:

 - Vice-Chairman: Gordon Dickson (Tweedmouth)